githubtraining/reviewing-a-pull-request/responses/01_intro.md

 ## Pull Requests Reviews 101

-The act of reviewing a pull request is an opportunity to examine the changes another contributor has made to a repository.
-While reviewing a pull request you can extrapolate how another contributor solved a problem which is an awesome opportunity to learn more about how the repository code functions and how they develop.
-Whether the pull request is merged into the project, a pull request review is a great learning opportunity for you!
+Reviewing a pull request is an opportunity to examine another contributor's changes.
+While reviewing a pull request, you can extrapolate how someone else solved a problem.
+It's an awesome opportunity to learn more about how the code works and how others solve problems.
+Reviewing a pull request is a great learning opportunity!

 ### :keyboard: Activity: Assign yourself to this issue